LukeShortCloud/rootpages/src/openstack/openstack-ansible.rst

 -  ``stable/<OPENSTACK_RELEASE_NAME>`` = A branch for a specific release of OpenStack.
 All of the latest updates are committed here.
 Example: "stable/queens".
 -  ``<OPENSTACK_RELEASE_NUMBER_MAJOR>.<OSA_MINOR>.<OSA_PATCH>`` = A tag of a specific OpenStack-Ansible release.
 The major version number is the same number that correlates to the OpenStack release.
 The minor and patch versions represent OpenStack-Ansible updates to the code.
 Example: "17.0.2" is the OpenStack Queens release and is the second OpenStack-Ansible update.
 -  ``<OPENSTACK-RELEASE>-eol`` =  A tag of an end-of-life release.
-Upstream versions of OpenStack no longer recieve any support after a year.
+Upstream versions of OpenStack no longer receive any support after a year.
 This contains the last code for that release.
 Example: "newton-eol".

 SELinux is currently not supported for CentOS deployments due to the lack of SELinux maintainers in OpenStack-Ansible.
 [1]